 Increase your odds of eliminating bad habits by adding an instant cost to the action.
 A straightforward way to add an immediate cost to your behavior is by creating a Habit Contract.
 Since we care deeply about what others think of us, share your contract with an accountability partner to make the costs of violating your promises both public and painful.

 Increase your odds of creating good habits by immediately reinforcing it with something satisfying.
 Visual cues of your progress are a way to get instant feedback.
 The best way to track your progress is by using a Habit Tracker.
-Use a journal or calendar to check or highlight each day right after you complete the habit.
+Use a journal, calendar, or app to check or highlight each day right after you complete the habit.
 After you have built up a few consecutive days, you will be motivated to not “break the chain.”
 Habit tracking will also keep you honest about the progress you are making.

 If you end up missing a day, it’s okay.
 The rule is never to miss twice.
 Missing once is an accident or bad day, missing twice is the start of reinforcing the wrong behavior.